Primary Health Care and Resource Centre

 volunteer programme and its micro-insurance service which reduces the cost of health care for those with the insurance.

-This is an important service in a country where more than 30% of the population are below the poverty line of US$12 per month and lack basic amenities such as primary health care.
+History

 The Primary Health Care and Resource Center was established by the United Mission to Nepal (UMN), a Christian organisation, established in 1954, that aims to encourage "healthy, strong and empowered individuals".
-In 1984 after 12 years of existence the clinic was upgraded, from an MCH clinic to a Health Post for the local community.
-And after another five years the health post was upgraded to a Health Teaching Post.
+In 1984 after 12 years of existence the clinic was upgraded, from an MCH clinic to a health post for the local community.
+And after another five years the health post was upgraded to a health teaching post.

 32 years after beginning the project, in 2004, UMN handed control of the institute to the local government's District Development Committee (DDC) of Lalitpur under the branch of the Village Development Committee (VDC).
 The centre thereafter has been managed by the local management committee.
 The organization has been operating the Community Based Health Insurance (CBHI), Community Based School Health Insurance (CBSHI), and Community Based Laborers' Health Insurance (CBLHI) which are the pioneer projects of the organization.